gromacs/gromacs/docs/doxygen/lib/simd.md

 to extend with support for new simd instruction sets in the future, and that will instantly speed up old code too.

+To support the more complex stuff in the \Gromacs nonbonded kernels and to make it possible to use SIMD intrinsics even for some parts of the code where the data is not in SIMD-friendly layout, we have also added about 10 higher-level utility routines.
+These perform gather/scatter operations on coordinate triplets, they load table data and aligned pairs (Lennard-Jones parameters), and sum up the forces needed in the outer loop of the nonbonded kernels.
+They are very straightforward to implement, but since they are performance-critical we want to exploit all features of each architecture, and for this reason they are part of the SIMD implementation.

+Finally, for some architectures with very large SIMD width (e.g. AVX with 16 elements in single precision), the nonbonded kernels can become inefficient.
+Since all such architectures presently known (AVX, AVX2, MIC, AVX512) also provide extensive support for accessing parts of the register, we optionally define a handful of routines to perform load, store, and reduce operations based on half-SIMD-width data, which can improve performance.
+It is only useful for wide implementations, and it can safely be ignored first when porting to new platforms.

 Unfortunately there is no standard for SIMD architectures.
 The available features vary a lot, but we still need to use quite a few of them to get the best performance possible.
 This means some features will only